nicolasiensen/rightsup-challenge/README.md

 ### ```Payment``` entity
 It was really painful to decide which name this entity should assume, ```Income```, ```RecordingRevenue``` or just ```Revenue```.
 In the end ```Payment``` seemed to better represent the meaning of this entity purpose, but we can still argue on that.

+### Business introducer as an entity
+For now, business introducer is represented by a ```RoyaltyPercentage```, but if needed, we could implement a ```BusinessIntroducer``` entity to keep more information other than it's percentage.

+### Aggregates
+There was no need to create an aggregate in order to fully accomplish the challenge, but there are some lists that could be managed by some aggregates.
+Like a list of payments received by collecting agencies or a list of recording shares claimed by right holders.

 ## Tests
 When inside of the project's folder: